ADSense script

 Something must have happened at any rate, as he was raised by his paternal grandparents that lived on a neighboring farm.
 To me, they looked like a pixie had married a troll; she was frail and small while he was stocky and built like an ox and only lacked the fangs to fit the label the imagination of a child had applied to him.

-Where I grew up in the fishing village further north, there was a strange lady that all the children knew about but none of them knew her name.
-The reason we were aware of her was that it was a game to us to sneak up to her door, knock on it and shout profanities about her dubious german heritage and alleged political opinions and then sprint away to the nearest hiding place somewhere close by and watch her come out fuming and shouting something we couldn't comprehend.
+Where I grew up in the fishing village further north, there was a strange lady that all the children knew about but none of us knew her name.
+The reason we were aware of her at all was that it was a game to us to sneak up to her door, knock on it and shout profanities about her dubious German heritage and alleged political opinions and then sprint away to the nearest hiding place somewhere close by and watch her come out fuming and shouting something we couldn't comprehend.

-I don't think I ever participated directly in that, but as a young kid it gives you a sense of belonging to be a part of a collective that is doing something together as a group - even if only a handful of the members is taking active actions.
+I don't think I ever participated directly on those occasions, but as a young kid it gives you a sense of belonging to be a part of a collective that is doing something together as a group - even if only a handful of the members is taking active actions.

-At the time I didn't understand how unfair or nasty this must have felt to her, we were just playing a game and our reward from this was the rush of fear combined with the excitement of getting away with something forbidden as we were able to get a response from her without repercussions.
+At the time I didn't understand how unfair or cruel this must have felt to her, we were just playing a childish game and our reward from it was the rush of fear combined with the excitement of getting away with something forbidden, as we were able to provoke a response from her without suffering any repercussions.

 Perhaps she was one of the survivors of one of the worst atrocities at the end of the war, when an overloaded passenger ship containing 15 thousand German refugees was torpedoed by a Soviet submarine in the middle of winter as they fled westwards.